About Psychological Safety Psychological Safety – describes an organizational culture wherein people feel able to…

-An abbreviated excerpt on the foundation of Myers-Briggs Type and its importance
+An abbreviated excerpt on the foundation of the Myers-Briggs Assessment and its importance

 “When people are introduced to the MBTI®, the parts of the theory – the four type dichotomies are generally explained first… many people stop at this level of understanding.
 In doing so, they miss the broader implications and applications that are intrinsic to the dynamic character of the MBTI®.”
 MBTI® Manual, pg.
 23.

 When it comes to personality tools, the MBTI® is a Horse of a Different Color.
 Its unique place among assessments arises from its theoretical underpinnings – C.G.
 Jung’s Psychological Types.
 Yet, an explanation of Jung’s deeper theoretical foundations is mostly missing from MBTI® introductory sessions, internet quizzes, on-line questionnaires, and graduate school courses on the subject.
 When we think about the Myers-Briggs Type Indicator® and Type, it’s the “4 letters” of Type, the Type preferences, that come to mind.